jdrizin/respectablename/input/resume.md

  * Wrote R scripts to automate some lab procedures and improve efficiency
  * Designed and collected data in for a Master’s thesis project

-#### Chicago Botanic Garden - Research Assistant

-Kensington, Minnesota – 6/2010 – 9/2010
+Research Assistant - 6/2010 - 9/2010

  * Collected data for a long-term field and garden study in Kensington, Minnesota
  * Designed and executed a protocol for georeferencing 15 years of survey data points
  * Managed an ongoing Hesperostipa spartea common garden project
  * Designed and collected data in preparation for creating a Master’s thesis project

+Research Assistant - 6/2007 - 8/2007

+ * Collected data for a long-term field and garden study in Kensington, Minnesota
+ * Designed a method of photographing field sites using kite aerial photography
+ * Developed a system of field site strategic markings used to assemble aerial photographs for research

-#### Nantucket Conservation Foundation - Field Assistant
+#### Nantucket Conservation Foundation - Nantucket, Massachusetts

-Nantucket, Massachusetts – 5/2009 – 11/2009
+Field Assistant - 5/2009 - 11/2009

- * Fire effects monitoring
+ * Acquired Wildland Firefighter II certification and participated in prescribed burns in prairie habitat
- * Rare plant species surveys
+ * Surveyed for rare plant species
- * Prescribed burn crew member
- * Radio relocation of spotted turtles
+ * Radio-relocated spotted turtles for a distribution study
- * Invasive species removal (manual and chemical)
+ * Removed invasive *Phragmites* from wetland properties

-#### Bureau of Land Management - Botany / Wildlife Seasonal Intern
+#### Bureau of Land Management - Rawlins, Wyoming

-Rawlins, Wyoming – 7/2008 – 11/2008
+Botany / Wildlife Seasonal Intern - 7/2008 - 11/2008

  * Collected seed and maintained records of collections for the Seeds of Success program for storage in the Millennium Seed Bank in Kew, Great Britain and for gas and oil reclamation projects
  * Identified plants associated with collected species using dichotomous keys
  * Monitored bluebird and bat house projects

-#### Chicago Botanic Garden - Research Assistant

-Kensington, Minnesota – 6/2007 – 8/2007

- * Collected data for a long-term field and garden study in Kensington, Minnesota
- * Designed a method of photographing field sites using kite aerial photography
- * Developed a system of field site strategic markings used to assemble aerial photographs for research

 ### Additional skills

- * Experienced with R
- * Passable with Python
+ * Software: proficient with R, Linux, and Libre/MS Office.
+Familiar with Python and ArcGIS
  * Proficient with Topcon and Trimble GPS Units
- * Wildland Firefighter II Certification
+ * Wildland Firefighter II Certification (S130 / S190)
- * Familiar with ArcGIS
- * Experienced in plant identification and collection procedures